 Another reason that lower-class women and women of color have often been left out of feminist movements is that traditionally, the correct performance of feminism has been what Roxane Gay describes as “a proper white, heterosexual” women who “[hates] pornography, unilaterally [decries] the objectification of women, [doesn’t] cater to the male gaze, [hates] men, [hates] sex, [focuses] on career, [doesn’t] shave” (1).
 Yet, as Gay explores in “Bad Feminist,” this definition leaves out all the women who do not adhere to this standard.
 While Gay does not condemn this version of feminism, she does acknowledge that some women, like her, are feminists, but enjoy the color pink and wearing maxi dresses.

 While hooks and Jaffe do agree that feminism has value for all people, they differ in what they see as the ultimate goals of feminism.
 In Feminism is for Everybody, hooks portrays feminism as a visionary ideology and movement which is applicable to all facets of life, while Jaffe sees feminism as being most relevant for lower-class working women, as it can secure them rights and protections that they so desperately need.

+In Davis’s Women, Race, and Class, she begins with the origins of the women’s movement.
+Unlike Davis, Valenti seeks to present an ultra-modern view of feminist ideology.
+Write an essay in which you answer the following questions: (1) According to Davis what are the roots of feminism?
+Does Valenti’s book complement this assertion or not?
+(2) Davis gives us examples of how Black women have been left out of the feminist discourse, especially when there was something White women wanted for themselves.
+Discuss one or two of these historical periods.
+(3) Valenti says intersectionality is important, but goes on at the end of the book to say that a “full frontal feminist” is one who has as much sex as she wants to, where she wants to, and how she wants to.
+Why might this prescription lack an intersectional critique?
+She claims a “slut” is just someone of whom others are jealous.
+Can all groups of women adopt this attitude?
+(4) Davis’s chapter on rape presents us with several dilemmas.
+One has to do with the real purpose of rape; the other has to do with who can be raped and who cannot.
+Why do we not believe all women who say they have been raped?
+(5) How would Davis explain the lack of participation by Black women in the “Me Too” movement?

 Essay 2